andydunstall/fuddle/docs/usage/fcm.md

 # FCM (Fuddle Cluster Manager)

-FCM is a tool for spinning up and testing local Fuddle clusters.
+FCM is a tool for spinning up local Fuddle clusters, used for development and testing.

-Use FCM with the `fuddle fcm` command in the Fuddle CLI.

-FCM runs a HTTP server (used by the Fuddle CLI) which can be used to automate creating clusters.
+The FCM server manages the set of active clusters, which exposes a REST API to create and modify clusters.
+This makes it easy to add FCM clients in different languages (such as for SDK testing) and add FCM support to the Fuddle CLI.

+# Usage
+This describes how to use FCM via the Fuddle CLI, though the same functionality can be achieved by querying the REST API directly.

+This is just an overview of the available commands, a full list of commands can be seen using `fuddle fcm help`.

-## Start FCM
+## Server
-FCM runs as a HTTP server which manages all active clusters.

-Start FCM with `fuddle fcm start`.
-By default FCM runs on port `8220`.
+Before you can create a cluster, you must start the FCM server with `fuddle fcm start`.
+By default the server listens on port `8220`.

 ## Create A Cluster
-Once the FCM server is running, create a new Fuddle cluster with `fcm cluster create`.
+Once the FCM server is running, create a new cluster using `fuddle fcm cluster create`.

+Each cluster is given a unique ID since FCM may run multiple clusters at once.

+A cluster contains:
+* Fuddle nodes that maintain the registry
+* Client nodes that connect to Fuddle and registry a random member

-By default this will create a cluster with 3 Fuddle nodes and 10 random members, which can be changed with `--nodes` and `--members` options.
+By default, a cluster contains 3 Fuddle nodes and 10 clients, which can be changed with `--fuddle-nodes` and `--client-nodes` flags.

+The cluster can be inspected at any time with `fuddle fcm cluster info`.

-## Prometheus
+### Prometheus
-To get Prometheus metrics, FCM exposes a `/cluster/{id}/prometheus/targets` endpoint which returns the set of Prometheus targets in the cluster.
-The set of targets will be updated as the nodes in the cluster change.
+Each cluster has a HTTP endpoint that returns an up to date list of Prometheus targets of the set of nodes in the cluster at `/cluster/{id}/prometheus/targets`.
+This should be used when configuring Prometheus (using `http_sd_config`) instead of a static list of targets since the set of nodes may change.

-To integrate with Prometheus running locally, configure `http_sd_config` to point to the targets URL for you're cluster, such as:
+For example you could configure Prometheus running locally with:
 ```yaml
 global:
   scrape_interval: 10s